 Because the mission of the University Library is to provide and promote an atmosphere conducive to teaching, learning, and research, we reserve the right to limit photographic, video, or audio recording activities to assure that this atmosphere is maintained.
+These guidelines apply to spaces inside Library facilities.
 Use of Library facilities is governed by the “University Name, Image or Logos” policy in the Campus Administrative Manual which states that: “Use of some locations . . . requires special permission in certain circumstances.
 For example, special permission is needed for access to certain areas (classrooms, residence halls, laboratories, athletic facilities, offices); for activities that might interrupt the normal flow of student life, business, or traffic; and for activities that involve University staff time or resources.”

 - All photography and recording must be carried out so as not to disturb library users or staff and not block aisles, walkways, stairwells, doors, or exits.